The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.3

 Given the minimal impact of the Twingo’s gossamer kerb weight, it comes as no surprise that it’s also pretty light on the juice.
 The two lower powered engines produce CO2 emissions of less than 100g/km, and even the sporty GT won’t choke the planet too much as it emits just 115g/km.
 Entry models with the SCe 70 engine are also encouragingly cheap to insure, which will no doubt be particularly interesting to young inner city dwellers.
 If you buy your Twingo using Renault’s Selections finance package, you’ll pay no extra for the first four years/48,000 miles servicing, or, you can add it to the regular warranty package for a few hundred pounds if you don’t use the company’s finance scheme.

 The Twingo has been jointly developed by Renault and Smart, and although neither company has a particularly good record for reliability (according to Warranty Direct), the previous-generation Smart displayed better than average reliability.
 That’s encouraging news when you consider most Twingos will spend their lives in arduous stop-start traffic conditions.
-On top of that, there is the peace of mind of a four-year warranty.
+Renault offers a middle-of-the-road three-year/60,000-mile warranty.

 The Twingo achieved a slightly disappointing four-star score from Euro NCAP.
 The standard kit on every model includes twin front and side airbags, but it misses out on the knee bag that comes standard in a Fiat 500.
 A tyre pressure monitoring system, as well as a Lane Departure Warning system is available on Dynamique models.
 However, there is no option for anything like the auto-braking City Safety system that is available on the VW Up, Seat Mii and Skoda Citigo.